AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

 places.

-It can be hard to find your way around Aalto, the official campus maps and directions are known for being confusing confusing.
+It can be hard to find your way around Aalto, the official campus maps and directions are known for being confusing.
 Try `UsefulAaltoMap <https://usefulaaltomap.fi>`_ instead.